-It’s a widely used technique for dealing with ‘bad behaviour’ and, on the face of it, can seem logical.
+It’s a widely used, often advocated technique for dealing with ‘bad behaviour’ and, on the face of it, can seem logical.

-Child misbehaves, gets sent away to sit on their own to “think about what they’ve done”, during which they’ll have reflected on their behaviour (or just hated being in time out so much) that they’ll never display that behaviour again…
+Child misbehaves, gets sent away to sit on their own to 'think about what they’ve done', during which time they’ll have reflected on their behaviour (or just hated being in time out so much) that they’ll never display that behaviour again…

 …until the next time they do the exact same thing they got sent to time out for!

 TIME OUT IS NOT AN APPROPRIATE WAY OF DEALING WITH BEHAVIOUR YOU DON’T LIKE.

 Just to be clear, I’m not talking about the times when your child is experiencing such overwhelming feelings that you need to just allow them to get that out without fully engaging with them, but all the while staying close by.

-I’m talking about sending children away to be on their own for the number of minutes equal to their age technique (I mean, who came up with that ridiculously arbitrary time period anyway?!)
+I’m talking about sending children away to be on their own for the number of minutes equal to their age technique (and who came up with that ridiculously arbitrary time period anyway?!)

 It doesn’t matter if they have just hit out / kicked / pinched / punched / (insert any other acting out behaviour you can think of).
 Because when you see this behaviour for what it usually is – an expression of feelings that are too big to handle – it makes very little sense to make a child deal with that on their own.

 You may have heard it said that all behaviour is a form of communication.
 And what your child is telling you in these moments is that they need you.